Snaacky/thewiki/docs/sourcing/private-trackers.md

 [AnimeBytes](https://animebytes.tv) (AB) is a closed private BitTorrent tracker for anime.

-Users are can join this tracker through recruitments on various top-tier trackers.
+Users can join this tracker through recruitments on various top-tier trackers.
 Unlike other trackers, however, joining AB is difficult and *not* guaranteed as several factors can affect your standing, such as receiving bans from other trackers.

 ## AnimeTorrents